thehackerwithin/berkeley/readme.markdown

 ## We use Left to lay out this jekyll

-It's all based on something @katyhugg forked.
+It's all based on something @katyhuff forked.
 It's called Left.
 It uses jekyll.
 It was extracted from [zachholman.com](http://zachholman.com/).

 Left is a clean, whitespace-happy layout for [Jekyll](https://github.com/mojombo/jekyll).